 Start Your Journey to Recovery Today

 Insomnia and other sleep disorders are quite common, and we certainly know that it can be challenging to conquer them on your own.
 Becoming addicted to a sleeping aid is also common.
 However, know that there is help available to get free from that addiction.
-If you’re contending with Lunesta addiction, know that the withdrawal symptoms associated with such can be managed with a medical detox.
+If you’re contending with Lunesta addiction, know that the withdrawal symptoms associated with such can be managed with medical detox.